estifie/ilbank-tg-web/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Or, you can build the project for production and start the production server.
+Or, you can build the project for production and start the production server:

 6.2.
 To build the project for production, run the following command: